mangrovedao/mangrove-core/README.md

 @mgv/script/=lib/mangrove-core/script/
 ```

-Use this likely-unique prefix even internally so projects that depend on mangrove don't mess with mangrove's internal dependencies
+Use this likely-unique prefix even internally so projects that depend on Mangrove don't mess with Mangrove's internal dependencies.

 # Installing prerequisites